louisepaul75/OCR-Applications/README.md

 ---

-For any questions or support, please contact [Sujith S](mailto:ricafortlouisepaul75@gmail.com).
+For any questions or support, please contact [Louise P.](mailto:ricafortlouisepaul75@gmail.com).